schrht/Cloud_Test/README.md

-# AWS_Test
+# Cloud_Test

-AWS_Test is the simple test suites to perform my AWS test.
+Cloud_Test is the simple test suites to perform my AWS test.

 # Screenshot